 As used in this Quarterly Report, unless the context requires otherwise, references to the "Company," "we," "us," and "our" refer to SG Blocks, Inc. and its subsidiaries.
-The following discussion and analysis of the financial condition and results of our operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes and schedules included elsewhere in this Quarterly Report on Form 10-Q and with our audited condensed consolidated financial statements and notes for the year ended December 31, 2020, which were included in our Annual Report on Form 10-K for the year then ended December 31, 2020, as filed with the Securities and Exchange Commission (the "SEC") on April 15, 2021 and Amendment No. 1 thereto filed with the SEC on April 30, 2021 (the "2020 Form 10-K").
+The following discussion and analysis of the financial condition and results of our operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes and schedules included elsewhere in this Quarterly Report on Form 10-Q and with our audited condensed consolidated financial statements and notes for the year ended December 31, 2021, which were included in our Annual Report on Form 10-K for the year then ended December 31, 2021, as filed with the Securities and Exchange Commission (the "SEC") on April 18, 2022 (the "2021 Form 10-K").
 This discussion, particularly information with respect to our future operations, includes forward-looking statements that involve risks and uncertainties as described under the heading "Special note regarding forward-looking statements" in this Quarterly Report on Form10-Q. You should review the disclosure under the heading "Risk Factors" in this Quarterly Report on Form 10-Q for a discussion for important factors that could cause our actual results to differ materially from those anticipated in these forward-looking statements.